Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.updateAll(changedProperties)
 ```

-Find all documents and update them. `changedProperties` will be assigned to every document.
+Find all documents and update them.
+Assign `changedProperties` to every document.
 And then encrypt all documents.

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------